dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

       is a copyable block which is created from the use of spacing and two ":" characters.
       This is done so that a browser's rendering of the Expected Output list will not run off the page.
-      If a netCDF is the output, it should be listed how many and what variable fields are inside the file.
+      If a netCDF is the output, the total number and name of each variable field inside the file should be listed.
 If there are a large number of variable fields within the file, a summary is sufficient.
       If an image is created, it should be used as the use case image and referenced in this section as output.
       If no output is created, this section should explain why and what the user accomplished